 Obsessive-compulsive disorder (OCD) is a debilitating condition that truly robs an individual of happiness and joy.
 The individual with OCD is often not the only one to suffer as a result of the disorder since most obsessive-compulsive individuals share their need for rigidity and excessive structure with those closest to them.
 While there are medications that have proven beneficial for those with OCD, meditation is an effective alternative as well.

-At first glance, an individual with OCD may look like an overachiever that has everything going for them.
+At first glance, individuals with OCD may look like overachievers that have everything going for them.
 They are always on it, always making sure that things are done according to plan or procedure.
-These perfectionist-minded individuals are often valued at their places of work for the high standards and work ethic they bring to the job.
+These perfectionist-minded individuals are often valued at their places of work for the high standards and work ethics they bring to the job.
 This is the positive side of this disorder.

 What many people never see is the pain, worry and fear that individuals with OCD face on a day-to-day basis.
 People with OCD do everything to the extreme because in their minds, they have no choice.
 While others may look at a project or situation and say that it’s excellent, for the person with OCD, it’s never quite good enough.
 In order for them to feel safe, valuable and worthwhile as a human being, everything must be perfect, all the time.
 This is unrealistic to the extreme because life is often messy and unpredictable.
 Humans are in their power when they allow themselves to let go and accept this present moment exactly as it is.

 OCD is much more common than most people realize, and this is probably due to the fact that people suffering from the repetitive thoughts and behaviors realize that their fixations are irrational.
 This in turn causes them more stress and results in more clinging to rituals and perfection in order to save them from their anxiety.
 Since there is shame involved, many who have OCD meticulously hide their disorder from those around them as much as possible.